Drones in business

 Offering precision and convenience, drones can provide businesses with an affordable alternative to satellites, helicopters and aircraft.

 There are many ways to get involved in this growth industry, whether it be through designing, building, providing or using commercial drones.

-You may be able to take advantage of these government programs to help you set up your drone business or integrate the use of drones into your business.
+You may be able to take advantage of government grant and funding programs to help you set up your drone business or integrate the use of drones into your business.

 Flying commercial drones

 To fly drones, you need to comply with federal and local regulations.

 Otherwise, you can engage a drone provider with the relevant certificate and licences to fly the drone for you.